|Who am I?

 is on the Downloads page of this site.

 For specific details, you may want to see my C.V.

 (résumé) and/or a summary list of my consulting

 engagements (which shows all my clients, location, type

-of organization, and what I do/did for them).
-For my work
+of organization, and what I did for them).
+For my work as a

-as a trainer, I have compiled a list of my formal public
+pasture became obvious], I compiled a list of my formal

 presentations tailored for a single organization or network,